-Seagate has a global workforce of approximately 52,200—nearly two-thirds of whom are operators in manufacturing sites.
-This employee profile creates unique opportunities to assure that all employees are protected from potential work-related hazards and are treated with respect and dignity.
-Seagate also is committed to supporting employee wellness, offering opportunities for career development and increasing diversity in the workplace.
+Seagate has a global workforce of more than 40,000 employees—about half of whom are operators in manufacturing sites.
+This employee profile creates opportunities to assure that all employees are treated with respect and dignity and are protected from work-related hazards.
+In addition, Seagate is committed to supporting wellness, engagement, development and an inclusive, productive workplace culture for all employees.

-Seagate is committed to keeping employees safe, healthy and well—their talent and dedication drive our achievements as a company.
+Seagate is committed to keeping our employees safe, healthy and well, as their abilities drive our achievements as a company.

-Seagate has spent more than a decade collecting health and safety performance indicators to inform strategies for reducing risks associated with work-related injury and illness.
-Today, our health and safety management systems support continuous improvement in risk reduction and mitigation.
-Seagate’s global health and safety standards and accompanying management system often go beyond country-level regulations and industry guidance, with well-defined responsibilities, requirements and training to ensure that health and safety is integrated into company operations.
-Furthermore, we try to make sure that all employees, from plant managers to operators, understand they are accountable for their actions on the job.
+Seagate has spent more than a decade collecting health and safety performance indicators.
+This data informs strategies for reducing risks associated with work-related injury and illness.
+Today, our global health and safety management systems support continuous improvement in risk reduction and mitigation.
+Our standards often surpass country-level regulations and industry guidance to provide well-defined responsibilities, requirements and training to ensure that health and safety is integrated into company operations.
+Further, all employees, from plant managers to operators, are informed they are accountable for their actions at work.

-Being healthy on and off the job also means more satisfied and more productive employees.
+When employees are healthy both on and off the job, they are more satisfied and more productive.
 Seagate is committed to providing benefits, programs, health and wellness education and support for healthy lifestyles.
-Seagate ensures that employees have access to resources to make informed decisions for healthy lifestyles, and offers benefits and health and wellness programs customized to local needs.
+We ensure that employees have access to resources to make informed health decisions, and offer benefits and wellness programs tailored to local needs.

 We are proud that our workplace safety indicators continue to outperform the industry average for U.S. manufacturers of computer and electronic equipment.
 However, Seagate continues to believe that even one workplace incident is unacceptable and has continued to refine processes to drive the case rate closer to zero.

 Currently, we focus on two areas of workplace injury: Cumulative trauma disorder caused by repetitive motion, and slips and falls.
 Once injuries occur, we analyze them and target risk-reduction actions to implement and monitor over time.
-Seagate also ensures the safety of production equipment by enforcing global standard procedures, the impartiality of design reviews by hiring experienced third-party partners and the well-being of its people by applying rigorous installation standards for layout, electrical, chemical, fire protection, interlock, and operational safety requirements.
+Seagate ensures the safety of production equipment in three ways: by enforcing global standards and procedures, by instituting impartial design reviews led by experienced third-parties and by applying rigorous installation standards for layout, electrical, chemical, fire protection, interlock, and operational safety requirements.